dandi/dandi-archive/doc/design/doi-generation-2.md

 We propose to:

-- Instead of a fake DOI, upon creation of dandiset, mint and use a legit `Draft` DOI `10.48324/dandi.{dandiset.id}` with
+- Instead of a fake DOI, upon creation of a **public** dandiset, mint and use a legit `Draft DOI` `10.48324/dandi.{dandiset.id}` with
- - metadata entered during creation request (title, description, license)
+ - *minimal metadata* entered during creation request (title, description, license)
  - DLP URL `https://dandiarchive.org/dandiset/{dandiset.id}`
  - For embargoed dandiset, **do not** specify any metadata besides the DLP URL.
+ - If minting a DOI fails, we need to raise exception to inform developers about the issue but proceed with the creation of the dandiset.
 - Upon changes to dandiset metadata record, for public (non-embargoed dandisets), try to update datacite metadata record while keeping the same target URL.
-  - For Draft DOI (dandiset was not published yet), there is no validation.
+  - For `Draft DOI` (dandiset was not published yet), there is no validation.
     - **Question to clear up**: what happens to Draft DOI if metadata record is invalid?
 Does it fail to update altogether? does it update only the fields it knows about?
-  - For Findable DOI (dandiset was published), metadata record must pass validation, so we might fail to update.
+  - For `Findable DOI` (dandiset was published), metadata record must pass validation, so we might fail to update.
-    But that should be ok.
+    - That should be ok.
+Alternatively we could try to update only some most important metadata fields from the last released version of the dandiset (title, authors, ...).
+  - **TODO: figure out how to annotate Draft version, so it always says that it is a draft version and thus potentially not used for citation if that could be avoided**
+- Upon changes to dandiset metadata record, for embargoed dandisets don't do anything.
-- Upon unembargoing dandiset: update (Draft) DOI metadata record with current metadata.
+- Upon unembargoing dandiset: update `Draft DOI` metadata record with current metadata **after** unembargoing.
 - Upon publication of the dandiset:
   - (already done currently) mint a proper `Findable` version DOI `10.48324/dandi.{dandiset.id}/{version}`
-  - update Dandiset-wide DOI `10.48324/dandi.{dandiset.id}` with metadata provided for version DOI, while keeping URL pointing to DLP instead of the released version.
+  - update Dandiset-wide DOI (`Draft` or `Findable`) `10.48324/dandi.{dandiset.id}` with metadata provided for the version DOI, while keeping URL pointing to DLP instead of the released version.
-    - if Dandiset-wide DOI was in Draft state, it would be updated to Findable state (should work since we know metadata record passed validation).
+    - if Dandiset-wide DOI was in `Draft` state, it would be updated to `Findable` state (should work since we know metadata record passed validation).
+       - **Question to clear up**:how to do that in API
+    - **Question to clear up**: behavior on what happens if metadata record is invalid?

 ## Concerns to keep in mind/address

 - Draft dandiset might not have sufficient metadata to mint a proper DOI, or metadata might not be "proper" (fail validation) thus causing issues with minting a DOI
-  - Solution: start with Draft (not findable) DOI, and then upon publication mint a "findable" DOI
+  - **Solution**: start with Draft (not findable) DOI, and then upon publication mint a "findable" DOI
   - **Follow up concern**: after dandiset and DOI publish, metadata of the Draft version of the dandiset could still be changed.
-    This potentially making changed record again "invalid".then when people change metadata
+    This potentially making changed record again "invalid".
+    Should be Ok'ish
-- test site of datacite had different result of validation that the primary one
+- Test site of datacite had different result of validation that the primary one

 - `Findable` DOI cannot be deleted, but in principle we allow for deletion of dandisets.
   - We might want a dedicated 404 page for deleted dandisets, or at least a message that the dandiset was deleted, and ideally describe the reason why it was deleted ("Upon request of maintainer", "Due to violation of terms of service", etc.)